zerospiel/docs/docs/appendix/telemetry/configuration.md

 ## Local mode storage settings

-When `telemetry.mode: local`, configure where and how files are stored:
+When `telemetry.mode` is set to `local`, you can configure where and how files are stored:

 ```yaml
 telemetry: